zxieeee/PowerTools/README.md

 you would need a configuration file called config.conf (when you install it from the official installer you can find the config file already present in the diretory specified below)

-**Windows** : type %APPDATA% in the file manager there you could see the folder gtk_multimedia_organiser(the folder contains a dummy config file all commented)
+**Windows** : type %APPDATA% in the file manager there you could see the folder PowerTools(the folder contains a dummy config file all commented)
-**Linux** : configuration file is in the .config folder inside gtk_multimedia_organiser(the folder contains the dummy file all commented)
+**Linux** : configuration file is in the .config folder inside PowerTools(the folder contains the dummy file all commented)

 Some things to keep in mind: